-It’s a seemingly straight-forward question… one that I’m often asked… but unfortunately for consumers, there is no one simple answer to the query, “What is the cost of assisted living?
+It’s a seemingly straightforward question… one that we’re often asked at myLifeSite… but unfortunately, there is no one simple answer to the query, “What is the cost of assisted living?
 And how much will I pay for it?”

-Assisted living facility: A senior living option for people needing assistance with daily living; provides nursing care, housekeeping, prepared meals, and more.
+Assisted living center: A senior living option for people needing daily assistance with regular activities of daily living (ADLs).

-As seniors or their family members begin to research various assisted living facilities, they will inevitably see statistics from sources like Genworth’s cost of care calculator showing the average monthly cost of assisted living and other types of care.
-These are great tools for getting a ballpark idea of assisted living expenses by region, but the cost can vary dramatically among different facilities and even among different residents within a facility.
+As older adults or their family members begin to research various assisted living facilities, they will inevitably see statistics from sources like Genworth’s cost of care calculator showing the average monthly cost of assisted living and other types of care.
+This is an excellent tool for getting a ballpark idea of assisted living expenses nationally, regionally, or even by zip code.

 >>Related: Distinguishing Between Types of Retirement Communities